microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/New-MgBetaUserAuthenticationPhoneMethod.md

 `BODYPARAMETER <IMicrosoftGraphPhoneAuthenticationMethod>`: phoneAuthenticationMethod
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[PhoneNumber <String>]`: The phone number to text or call for authentication.
 Phone numbers use the format '+<country code> <number>x<extension>', with extension optional.
 For example, +1 5555551234 or +1 5555551234x123 are valid.
-Numbers are rejected when creating/updating if they do not match the required format.
+Numbers are rejected when creating/updating if they don't match the required format.
   - `[PhoneType <String>]`: authenticationPhoneType
   - `[SmsSignInState <String>]`: authenticationMethodSignInState